mgthomas99/font2openvg/README.md

 # font2openvg

-A hosting of the font2openvg library developed by the dissolved Hybrid Graphics, Ltd.

 Alongside other large firms such as Sun Microsystems and Nokia, Hybrid Graphics, Ltd. was one of the initial OpenVG group members, when the OpenVG group was formed in 2004.